boushib/wiseFood/README.md

-# README
+# FWizzy

-Just getting started with Ruby on Rails
+A simple app the helps you eat healthy food 🍽️ 🥩 🥝.
+Built using Ruby on Rails